DV

 Quick verdict

-DGRO (iShares Core Dividend Growth ETF), SCHD (Schwab U.S. Dividend Equity ETF), VYM (Vanguard High Dividend Yield Index Fund ETF Shares) are popular dividend ETFs that take different approaches.
+DGRO (iShares Core Dividend Growth ETF), SCHD (Schwab U.S. Dividend Equity ETF), VYM (Vanguard High Dividend Yield Index Fund ETF Shares) are dividend ETFs that take different approaches.

-SCHD offers the highest reported yield at 3.25%, followed by VYM at 2.20%, DGRO at 1.90%.
+SCHD offers the highest reported yield at 3.12%, followed by VYM at 2.46%, DGRO at 1.71%.

-VYM is the cheapest with an expense ratio of 0.04%, compared to 0.06% for SCHD and 0.08% for DGRO.
+SCHD and VYM tie for the lowest expense ratio at 0.06%, compared to 0.08% for DGRO.

 Deep dive